cyrusimap/cyrus-imapd/docsrc/imap/deployment/overview_and_concepts.rst

 mailbox directory contains the following files:

 message files
-    There is one file per message, containing the message in RFC 822 format.
+    There is one file per message, containing the message in :rfc:`822` format.
 Lines in the message are separated by CRLF, not just LF.
 The file name of each message is the message's UID followed by a dot (.).

     In netnews newsgroups, the message files instead follow the format and naming conventions imposed by the netnews software.